Partner at Wiggin LLP

 Mr Browne regularly advises clients on the commercial exploitation of their IP rights, with a particular focus on drafting and negotiating joint development, licensing and franchise agreements, as well as advising on the establishment and operation of selective distribution networks.

-Mr Browne is a dual-qualified lawyer in England and Wales and Ireland (non-practising).
 He is also a visiting lecturer on the Oxford University postgraduate diploma in IP law and practice, teaching IP litigation and design law.